Pittsburgh mayor to Trump: Armed guards are not the answer

 "This is a case where if they had an armed guard inside, they might have been able to stop him immediately," he said.
 "Isn't it a shame that we even have to think of that inside of a temple, or inside of a church, but certainly, the results might have been far better."

-Appearing on "Meet the Press" Sunday, Jonathan Greenblatt, the chief operating officer of the Anti Defamation League, lamented the rise of anti-Semitism, which his organization has been tracking well before Saturdays shooting.
+Appearing on "Meet the Press" Sunday, Jonathan Greenblatt, the chief executive officer of the Anti-Defamation League, lamented the rise of anti-Semitism, which his organization has been tracking well before Saturday's shooting.

 Greenblatt said that in 2017, "we saw a 57 percent surge of acts of harassment, vandalism and violence directed at the Jewish community across the country.
 It was the single-largest spike we've ever seen," he said.

-Note: CORRECTION (Oct.
-28, 2018, 12:44 p.m.
-ET): An earlier version of this article misstated Jonathan Greenblatt’s title.
-He is the chief executive officer of the ADL, not the chief operating officer.